TrachukV/pinger_internet_status-main/README.md

-# Internet Connectivity Widget Package
+# Pinger Internet Status Package

 This package provides a simple yet powerful way to monitor internet connectivity within your Flutter applications.
 Featuring `PingerInternetStatus`, a class that periodically checks internet connectivity by pinging specified URLs, and `InternetStatusBuilder`, a widget that reacts to connectivity changes, this package ensures your app remains responsive and informative regarding its connection status.